 The Student Accommodation Section encourages frank and constructive dialogue between parties of different views to resolve conflicts and disputes.
 Residents should first try to resolve their grievances through discussion with the person who is most closely concerned with the subject matter.
 Apologies and possible redress could help settle the grievances.

 However, in the event that a preferred mode of informal resolution fails, residents may make his/ her grievances heard by approaching the Hall/College Tutor.
-Or when necessary, residents may approach their respective Resident Community Officers (RCO) for guidance.
-RCOs may be reached in their office at S1902 during office hours or students may submit their grievances through an online form HERE.
+Or when necessary, residents may approach their respective Residential Life Officer for guidance.